Azure/azure-docs-sdk-dotnet/docs-ref-conceptual/overview.md

 Review the [install instructions](dotnet-sdk-azure-install.md) to start using the libraries immediately with your projects.
 Set up authentication and run sample code against your own Azure subscription in the [get started article](dotnet-sdk-azure-get-started.md).
 The [concepts article](dotnet-sdk-azure-patterns.md) goes into the conventions the SDK uses and how to leverage them to simplify your application code.
 New features, breaking changes, and migration instructions are available in the [release notes](dotnet-sdk-release-notes.md).

-The following samples cover common automation tasks with the Azure Libraries for .NET and are formatted for copy and paste into you own apps:
+The following samples cover common automation tasks with the Azure libraries for .NET and are formatted for copy and paste into you own apps:

 - [Virtual machines](dotnet-sdk-azure-virtual-machine-samples.md)
 - [Resource groups](dotnet-sdk-azure-resource-groups-samples.md)